TurtleEngr/gitproj/README.md

 * gitproj.config.HOSTNAME - copy to PROJ/.gitproj.config.HOSTNAME
   included by .git/config

+## For Developers

+An outline of the directory strucure and files in git-proj can be found at: doc/test/outline.md

+### Library functions in git-core/

+* gitproj-com.inc - common functions used across many of the scripts
+* gitproj-[CMD].inc - the main function are put in these files, so testing is easier
+* git-proj-[CMD] - these files only get the arguments and call the functions in the corrsponding gitproj-[CMD].inc

 ### Test scripts in doc/test/

-test-com.sh
+* test-com.sh
-test-com2.sh
+* test-com2.sh
-test-gitproj.sh
+* test-gitproj.sh
-test-init.sh
-test-remote.sh
+* test-[CMD].sh

+* test-[CMD].log - these file are used by the Makefile to collect the output from a test-[CMD].sh script.
+If the log file is older than any of its depenencies, then the corresponding test-[CMD].sh script will be run.

-### Test Environment files
+### Test Environment files (test-env*.tgz)

 Currently these are symlinks to the directory above the git workspace.
 These will be moved to a public space when the tool is mostly done, or when automated testing is setup.
+An rsync or rclone step will be added when the space is setup.

-See the Makefile for how these are built.
+See the Makefile for how the tar-env*.tgz files are created and rebuilt.

-* test-env.tgz@ - manually built
+* test-env.tgz@ - is manually built
-* test-env_HomeAfterBMove.tgz@
-* test-env_ProjAfterGInit.tgz@
-* test-env_ProjLocalDefined.tgz@
-* test-env_TestDestDirAfterMkRemote.tgz@

 ----

 ## Notes

-These are just some of the initial design notes.
-The tool is very different from this now.
+These are just some of the initial design notes that helped with the implementation of this tool.

 https://coderwall.com/p/bt93ia/extend-git-with-custom-commands